-Amount t (in thousands)
+Amount (ir ı thousands)

-Cash - SNII trust and cash (net of redemption) \$ 77,769
+Cash - SNII trust and cash (net of redemption) \$ 115,879

 Cash - PIPE 147,510

 Cash - SNII operating account 325

+Less: SNII transaction cost (38,110)

 Net Proceeds from Business Combination and PIPE \$ 225,604

 Transaction costs consist of direct legal, accounting and other fees relating to the consummation of the Merger.
 Legacy Rigetti transaction costs specific and directly attributable to the business combination totaled \$20.65 million.
 These costs were initially capitalized and incurred in deferred offering assets on the consolidated balance sheets.
-Upon the Closing, transaction costs related to the issuance of shares were recognized in stockholders' equity (deficit) while costs associated with the Public Warrants, Private Warrants and Sponsor Vesting Shares were expensed in the consolidated statements of operations.
+Upon the Closing, transaction costs related to the issuance of shares were recognized in stockholders' equity (deficit) while costs associated with the Public Warrants, Private Placement Warrants and Sponsor Earnout Warrants liabilities were expensed in the consolidated statements of operations.
 Of the total transaction cost of \$20.65 million, \$19.75 million was recorded to additional paid-in capital as a reduction of proceeds and the remaining \$0.9 million was recognized in the condensed consolidated statements of operations during the three months ended March 31, 2022.
 Transaction cost paid through cash during the three months ended March 31, 2022 equals \$16.7 million.

-The amount recorded to additional paid-in-capital was \$159.55 million (as restated and discussed in Note 1), comprised of \$225.6 million net proceeds less \$19.75 million transaction costs, of which \$3.4 million was initially recorded as deferred offering costs at December 31, 2021 and fully paid as of March 31, 2022, \$16.3 million recognized for the Public Warrant liabilities, \$9.6 million (as restated and discussed in Note 1) recognized for the Private Warrant liabilities, and \$20.4 million (as restated and discussed in Note 1) recognized for the earn-out liabilities.
+The amount recorded to additional paid-in-capital was \$153.8 million, comprised of \$225.6 million net proceeds less \$19.75 million transaction costs, of which \$3.4 million was initially recorded as deferred offering costs at December 31, 2021 and fully paid as of March 31, 2022, \$16.3 million recognized for the Public Warrant liabilities, \$9.2 million recognized for the Private Placement Warrant liabilities, and \$26.6 million recognized for the earnout liabilities.